awsdocs/aws-cloudtrail-user-guide/doc_source/send-cloudtrail-events-to-cloudwatch-logs.md

 **To create or specify a log group**

-1. Make sure you are logged in with an administrative IAM user or role with sufficient permissions to configure CloudWatch Logs integration\.
+1. Make sure you log in with an administrative user or role with sufficient permissions to configure CloudWatch Logs integration\.
 For more information, see [Granting permission to view and configure Amazon CloudWatch Logs information on the CloudTrail console](security_iam_id-based-policy-examples.md#grant-cloudwatch-permissions-for-cloudtrail-users)\.

 1. Open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.